 At the same time, according to him, for bond owners the risk of non-fulfillment of borrowing conditions is unpleasant, but quite common.

 “Reputable investment institutions generally do not buy Ukrainian debt due to their low credit rating.
-Therefore, Eurobond owners are predominantly speculative hedge funds that purchase risky assets with high returns.
+Therefore, the owners of Eurobonds are predominantly speculative hedge funds that purchase risky assets with high returns.
 And they are always ready for one or another issuer to refuse to service its debts.
 And the talk that in this case they will no longer return to the Ukrainian market is not true.
 If the government offers a sufficiently high yield on its securities, then there will always be buyers for them,” the expert concluded.